Nationalism, Its Characteristics, History, and Examples

 They believe their shared interests supersede all other individual or group interests.
 They oppose globalism and empires.
 They are also against any philosophy, such as religion, that supersedes national loyalties.
 They are not necessarily militaristic but quickly become so if threatened.

 Nationalists' feeling of superiority is what differentiates nationalism from patriotism.

 The latter is pride in one's country and a willingness to defend it.
 Nationalism extends that to arrogance and potential military aggression.
 Nationalists believe they have a right to extend power over another nation because they are superior.
 They feel they are doing the conquered a favor.

 Nationalism didn't arise until the seventeenth century.
 Before that, people focused on their local town, kingdom, or even religion.
 The nation-state began in 1658 with the Treaty of Westphalia.
 It ended the 30 Years War between the Holy Roman Empire and various German groups.

 Industrialization and capitalism strengthened the need for a self-governing nation to protect business rights.
-Merchants created national governments to help them beat foreign competitors.
+Merchants partnered with national governments to help them beat foreign competitors.
+The government supported this mercantilism because the merchants paid them in gold.
 The steam-powered printing press enable nations to promote unity within and prejudice against outsiders.

 In the late 18th century, the American and French revolutions formalized large nations free of monarchy.
 They ruled by democracy and endorsed capitalism.
 In 1871, Otto von Bismarck created the nation of Germany from disparate tribes.
 By the 20th century, the entire American and European continents were governed by sovereign nations.